gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-MIPNetworkDiscoveryStatus.md

 - **Offline:** The service is not started.
 - **Idle:** The service is running but not currently scanning.
-- **Scanning:** The service is running and currently scanning files.
+- **Scanning:** The service is running and currently scanning the network.
 - **Error:** The service is running but it has encountered an error that prevents it from scanning files.
 For example, the service cannot access the database for the scanner configuration.

 ## EXAMPLES